-4 Reasons To Celebrate The Norwegian National Day In The Country's Capital Of Oslo
+4 Reasons to Celebrate The Norwegian National Day in the Country's Capital Of Oslo

 17th May marks the 1814 founding of the Norwegian constitution, and represents our independence from a long-standing union with our neighbours Sweden and Denmark.
 Far from being a quiet day of reflection, our national day is all about celebrating.
 Do you happen to be in Norway during the 17th May?